 The Board delegates to the Audit Committee responsibility for overseeing risk management and internal controls.
 The Channel 4 Business Assurance function is responsible for reviewing the effectiveness of the Group’s risk management and internal control procedures, and reports its findings to the Audit Committee.

-Channel 4’s Chief Operating Officer is the Senior Accounting Officer (SAO) who is responsible for ensuring appropriate tax accounting arrangements are in place.
+Channel 4’s Finance Director is the Senior Accounting Officer (SAO) who is responsible for ensuring appropriate tax accounting arrangements are in place.
 The SAO presents regular tax updates to the Audit Committee to ensure that any significant tax issues are brought to its attention.

 The SAO ensures that suitable roles are in place and filled by qualified individuals to manage the day-to-day tax compliance activity of the group.
 Where more complex tax issues arise, specialist advice is obtained from third party advisers.